KTH-LangSec/jpf-dyncover/README.md

-## Notice
+# DynCoVer
-DynCoVer is a tool based on [ENCoVer](https://people.kth.se/~musard/files/encover.html).
-It has modified ENcover to account for dynamic policy chnages, consistent policy checks, and consistent policy generation.
+DynCoVer is a prototype tool based on [ENCoVer](https://people.kth.se/~musard/files/encover.html) and [JavaPathFinder](https://github.com/javapathfinder).
+DynCoVer can be used to verify security in the presence of dynamic policies, perform policy consistency checks, and generate consistent policies.

 ## Install

-- DynCoVer requires Z3.
-You can manually install [Z3 for your platform](https://github.com/Z3Prover/z3) and make sure that Z3 is in your path.
+- DynCoVer requires [Z3](https://github.com/Z3Prover/z3).
+You can manually install Z3 for your platform and make sure that Z3 is in your path.
 DynCoVer is known to work with Z3 version 4.8; it may or may not work with more recent versions.

 - You may also need to install ant.
   Test: running `ant -version` in a terminal should return `Apache Ant version 1.7.1 compiled on September 8 2010` or something similar.